-Subsequent Presentation Authorized: A Compatriot will receive a bronze oak leaf cluster for each additional ten (10) new members sponsored by a Liberty Medal holder as a first-line sponsor.
-The certificate presented with oak leaf clusters will specify the total number of new members sponsored to qualify for the last oak leaf cluster presented (i.e. Silver Liberty Medal - Oak Leaf Cluster - 110 new members).
+Subsequent Presentation Authorized: A Compatriot will receive a bronze oak leaf cluster for each additional ten (10) new members sponsored by a Liberty Medal holder as a first-line sponsor; a silver oak leaf cluster will be used in place of five bronze oak leaf clusters.
+The certificate presented with oak leaf clusters will specify the total number of new members sponsored to qualify for the last oak leaf cluster presented.
+A Compatriot qualifies for the Gold Liberty Medal after sponsoring a total of two hundred (200) new members.
+Therefore, the maximum configuration of oak leaf clusters on the Silver Liberty Medal would be 1 Silver OLC and 4 Bronze OLCs (representing an additional ninety new members, or one hundred and ninety new members in total).